 Risk Factors for Age-Related Macular Degeneration (AMD)

-- Uncontrolled hypertension and high cholesterol: Research by the National Eye Institute indicates that persons with hypertension are 1.5 times more likely to develop wet macular degeneration than persons without hypertension.
+- Uncontrolled hypertension: Research by the National Eye Institute indicates that persons with hypertension are 1.5 times more likely to develop wet macular degeneration than persons without hypertension.

 - Advanced age: Although AMD may occur earlier, studies indicate that people over age 60 are at greater risk than those in younger age groups.
-For instance, a large study found that people in middle age have about a 2% risk of getting AMD, but this risk increased to nearly 30 percent in those over age 75.
+This risk increases more than three-fold in patients older than 75 years of age as compared to the group of patients between 65-74 years of age (Beaver Dam Eye Study)

-- Race: Whites are much more likely to lose vision from age-related macular degeneration than are Blacks or African-Americans.
+- Race: Whites are much more likely to lose vision from age-related macular degeneration than any other racial group

 - A gene variant that regulates inflammation: While not all types of macular degeneration are hereditary, certain genes have been strongly associated with a person’s risk of age-related macular degeneration, and genetic predisposition may account for half the cases of age-related macular degeneration in this country.